 We’ve also revamped the power adapter on the second generation eero.
 Instead of a barrel-style plug, the second generation eero uses a USB-C power adapter.

 With eero, you shouldn’t ever have to reset or reboot your units.
-However, if troubleshooting requires it, we’ve made it a bit easier for you to reboot your 2nd generation eero.
+However, if troubleshooting requires it, we’ve made it a bit easier for you to reset your 2nd generation eero.
 Instead of a push-pin style hole, there is now a small button on the back of the device—No paperclip needed!

 Where’s the USB?